parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 This processing step creates the **master remote sensing summary file**, with all variables and months per health area.

 ### Optional Visualization:
 You can also **visualize spatial variation in the remote sensing data by health area** for any given month.
-For example, below is a choropleth map of MODIS-derived Land Surface Temperature (LST) for a single month, created in QGIS:
+For example, below is a choropleth map of MODIS-derived Land Surface Temperature (LST) for a single month, created in QGIS (underlying raster is peaking out the edges):

 ![LST Visualization Example](https://github.com/parker-group/Kinshasa_EO/blob/main/ShapesExampleLST.png)

 These data are generated from the original raster data below.
 Note that spatial variation is lost, especially in large polygons in the choropleth above.
-Often we will draw a buffer around a specific location (e.g. geographic coordinates) and then extract summary values (i.e. zonal statistics) to that buffer rather than based on polygons - unless polygons are the unit of interest, or if they're essentially of similar shape/size.
+Often we will instead draw a buffer around a specific location (e.g. geographic coordinates) and then extract summary values (i.e. zonal statistics) to that buffer rather than based on administrative unit polygons - unless polygons are the unit of interest, or if they're essentially of similar shape/size.

 ![BinzaMalukoMODISLSTExample1](https://github.com/parker-group/Kinshasa_EO/blob/main/BinzaMalukoMODISLSTExample1.png)